Radiant Button Shell, Pusula radians

 Radiant Button Shell, Pusula radians.
 Shell collected off the beach of El Mezquital, Baja California Sur, December 2022.
 Size: 2.3 cm (0.9 inches) x 1.7 cm (0.7 inches) x 1.1 cm (0.4 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Radiant Button, Pusula radians (Lamarck, 1810), is a gastropod mollusk that is a member of the Triviidae Family of Trivias.
-They are also known as Radiating Trivia.
+Phylogeny: The Radiant Button Shell, Pusula radians (Lamarck, 1810), is a gastropod mollusk that is a member of the Triviidae Family of Trivia Shells.
+The genus Pusula is one of sixteen genera in this family, and there are eight species in this genus.
+They are also known as the Radiating Trivia Shell and in Mexico as the Trivia Radiante.

-The Radiant Buttons reside attached to and under rocks in the intertidal zone.
-When actively feeding the mollusk its soft mantle sides emerge and join together at the mid-line of the back.
-In Mexico they are found throughout the Pacific Ocean with the exception they are absent from north of Magdalena Bay northward along the central and western coasts of the Baja.
+Habitat and Distribution: Radiant Buttons reside attached to, and under, rocks in the intertidal zone.
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent north of Magdalena Bay, Baja California Sur, along the central and northwest coasts of the Baja Peninsula.